Wiley Nickel: 2018

 Nickel was first elected to represent the 16th senate district with over 65% of the vote on November 6, 2018.
 He held a seat that had been opened when incumbent Jay Chaudhuri was redistricted into the neighboring 15th district.
-His victory helped to break the Republican supermajority in the North Carolina General Assembly.
+His victory helped to break the Republican supermajority in the North Carolina General Assembly, flipping one of six Republican Senate seats from red to blue.

 2020

 Nickel ran for reelection in 2020.
 He was unopposed in the Democratic primary and defeated Republican nominee Will Marsh with 65.6% of the vote.
 He was endorsed by The News & Observer.